HCL-TECH-SOFTWARE/volt-mx-docs/source/docs/documentation/Iris/iris_widget_prog_guide/Content/Calendar_Events.md

 The unique id, identifies the appointment displayed in these calendar views.

-Example
+### Example

+{% highlight VoltMx %}
-{% highlight voltMx %}//Sample code to set onAppointmentTap event callback to Calendar widget.
+//Sample code to set onAppointmentTap event callback to Calendar widget.

 frmCalendar.myCalendar.onAppointmentTap=onAppointmentTapCallBck;